He was born in the summer of his 27th year

 underway.

-The days to follow were welded seamlessly, as one peak experience was
+The succeeding days were welded seamlessly, as one peak experience was

-followed by another, and another.
+followed by another, and then another.
 He worshipped in cathedral forests,

 waded clear mountain streams, and felt of cool clammy rock – all